Skip to main content

 catalogInfoUrl: '${{ steps.publish.output.catalogInfoUrl }}'

-The publish action is a custom action that takes care of creating the repository for a data product on the on-premise Bitbucket target repository (you can see that the host does not reference the global bitbucket.org cloud).
-The inputs that must be passed, as shown above, are the target host, the description, the repository URL and root directory ( extracted from the RepoUrlPicker), and the Data Product name.
-Please note that the extract above is valid for a Data Product template, while when used for a Component template the dataproduct line should be changed to refer to the Data Product chosen in the steps above (e.g. with an EntityPicker with name dataproduct):
+The publish action is a custom action that takes care of creating the repository for a System on the on-premise Bitbucket target repository (you can see that the host does not reference the global bitbucket.org cloud).
+The inputs that must be passed, as shown above, are the target host, the description, the repository URL and root directory ( extracted from the RepoUrlPicker), and the System name.
+Please note that the extract above is valid for a System template, while when used for a Component template the parentRef line should be changed to refer to the System chosen in the steps above (e.g. with an EntityPicker or an EntitySearchPicker with name parentRef):

 The register action simply takes the output of the publish action and registers the published repository as an entity in the database.
 Note that the register action is the Backstage default one, so you can refer to the default documentation to change its behavior.
 Anyway, in this case, it is mandatory to use the URL generated by the publish step as input; this is because the URL must have the ?at={branchName} suffix, and the publish action already creates the URL that way.